catseye/Tamsin/doc/Tamsin.markdown

     + (AAAABAAA)
     ? expected ')' found 'B'

-Here's `$:mkterm`, which takes an atom and a list and creates a term.
+Here's `$:mkterm`, which takes an atom and a list and creates a constructor.

     | main = $:mkterm(atom, list(a, list(b, list(c, nil)))).
     = atom(a, b, c)